zyt520ham/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes/index.md

 | Label skipping isn't guaranteed to avoid overlapping labels, but will significantly reduce the chance
 | of this happening out-of-the-box.
 The more uniform the size of labels, the more accurate it will be.

-If `autoRotate` is enabled, rotation will be attempted first to find a label fit, before label skipping applies.
+If `autoRotation` is enabled, rotation will be attempted first to find a label fit, before label skipping applies.
-Category axes have `autoRotate` enabled by default with a setting of `335`.
+Category axes have `autoRotation` enabled by default with a setting of `335`.

 The following example demonstrates label rotation and skipping:
 - There is a grab handle in the bottom right to allow resizing of the chart to see how labels change with available space.
 - Initially both axes have defaults applied.
-The X-axis is a category axis so `autoRotate` is enabled by default.
+The X-axis is a category axis so `autoRotation` is enabled by default.
 - The first row of buttons at the top change the configuration of both axes to allow all rotation behaviours to be viewed.
 - The second row of buttons allow switching between X-axis types and labels.